nodejs/node/doc/api/fs.markdown

  `fd` is the file descriptor used by the WriteStream.

+### file.bytesWritten

+The number of bytes written so far.
+Does not include data that is still queued for writing.

 ### fs.createWriteStream(path, [options])

 Returns a new WriteStream object (See `Writable Stream`).